ABOUT THE GALLERY CAFÉ

 We host a variety of live music nights, film screenings, comedy, book clubs, open mic and spoken word events throughout the year, as well as one-off festivals and special sessions.
 Most of our events are free or affordable priced to make sure everyone can come along and enjoy themselves.
 If you are interested in putting on your own event in the Gallery Cafe or anywhere else at St. Margaret's House, please contact our events team.

-Living up to its name, the Gallery Cafe hosts monthly art exhibitions, showcasing some of London’s best and brightest up-and-coming talent.
+Living up to its name, the Gallery Cafe hosts regular art exhibitions, showcasing some of London’s best and brightest up-and-coming talent.
 From illustrators and painters to mixed media and photography, all kinds of artists exhibit with us, enjoying exposure to the often arty crowds now spending time in Bethnal Green.
 Find out more here.

 One of the main issues that come with cafes and coffee shops is the use of disposable plastics.
 Whether it’s plastic cutlery or coffee lids, the world is filling up with the stuff and although it all might seem a little hopeless, there’s always something that can be done.
 All our packaging is 100% recyclable and we welcome the use of reusable cups; we also strive to use majority local suppliers to reduce our carbon footprint, and did we mention - we’re vegan?